emrsmsrli/WordClock/README.md

 - [x] Make the leds fade-in and -out when a change in time or color happens
 - [x] Use external interrupts to count button clicks so we can increment both hour and minute with a single button
 - [x] Implement smoothstep interpolation to led animations
-- [ ] Implement night mode, where overall led intensity is 0.4 instead of 1.0
+- [x] Implement night mode, where overall led intensity is 0.125 instead of 1.0
 - [x] Implement happy birthday mode